semack/AspNetCore.FriendlyExceptions/README.md

 `Install-Package AspNetCore.FriendlyExceptions`

 ## Examples of usage
 There are a two ways of usage of the library: using ExceptionFilter or registering Midlleware.
-You can choise any of them.
+You can choose any of them.

 ### Configuration
 Add transformation rules to the Startup.cs file.